OpenEnergyDashboard/OED/INSTALL.md

 PostgreSQL stores its data in `postgres-data`.
 This and `node_modules` will be owned by root, becuase the user in the Docker continer is root; to uninstall the app, you need to delete them from inside the container (or as root on your own machine): ```docker-compose run --rm web rm -r postgres-data node_modules```.

-You can access the PostgreSQL database through the `dbadmin` service, which is container linked to the `database` service.
-It has `psql` installed, so you can simply: `docker-compose run --rm dbadmin psql -h database -d oed -U opened --password` and get a PostgreSQL prompt.
+You can access the PostgreSQL database through the `database` service.
+Given that the app is running, you can:

+* Get a Postgres shell with `docker-compose exec database psql -U oed`
+* Take a database dump with `docker-compose exec database pg_dump -U oed > dump_$(date +%d-%m-%Y"_"%H_%M_%S.sql)`
+* Restore a database dump with by first copying the dump into the container with `docker cp /path/to/dump.sql container_name:/dump.sql` and then restoring it into the database with `docker-compose exec database psql -U oed -F /dump.sql`.

+### Upgrading the App ###

+To upgrade the app:
+1. Stop the app (`docker-compose down`)
+1. Store your local config changes with `git stash`
+1. Update with `git pull`.
+1. Replace your local changes with `git stash pop`
+1. Re-build the app (`docker-compose run --rm web ./src/scripts/init.sh NONE --build`)
+1. Restart the app (`docker-compose up -d`)

 ## Without Docker ##